shonya3/poe-custom-elements/README.md

 /*
  JS object of stash tab from Poe API https://www.pathofexile.com/developer/docs/reference#stashes-get Check TabWithItems, PoeItem .d.ts types file
-*/
-import quad from './QuadStashStd.json';
+(Keep in mind, that exact json importing is a Vite feature, not a real JS) */ import quad from './QuadStashStd.json';